Feature Guide for Claude Code

 maybe-audit

-Stop hook that detects in-turn edits to .claude/ and tells the main agent to invoke the auditor before declaring done.
+Stop hook.
+Detects edits to .claude/ files this turn and tells the main agent to invoke cc-native:auditor before declaring done.

 Install